Wafris/wafris-rb/README.md

 **Note:** You should not use a shared Redis instance for Wafris and other applications like Rails caching or Sidekiq.

 For more information on provisioning and managing your Redis instance, please read our [Wafris Redis Guide](https://wafris.org/guides/redis-provisioning)

-If you want to ensure this is working locally before you deploy check out our [testing in development guide](docs/testing-in-dev.md).
+If you want to ensure this is working locally before you deploy check out our [Testing in Development Guide](docs/testing-in-dev.md).

+If you have Cloudflare, Expedited WAF, or another service in front of your application that modifies the `x-forwarded-for` HTTP Request header, please review how to configure [Trusted Proxy Ranges](docs/trusted-proxies.md).

 ### 4. Deploy your application